flutter/website/src/docs/get-started/install/_path-mac.md

 Typically you add a line to a file that is executed whenever you open a new window.
 For example:

- 1. Determine the directory where you placed the Flutter SDK.
+ 1. Determine the path of your clone of the Flutter SDK.
     You need this in Step 3.
  2. Open (or create) the `rc` file for your shell.
     Typing `echo $SHELL` in your Terminal tells you